rusher321/ReportScore/README.md

 -   Please [report any issues or bugs](https://github.com/rusher321/microbiotaPair/issues).
 -   License: MIT
--   Get citation information for `microbiotaPair` in R doing `citation(package = 'ReportScore')`
+-   Get citation information for `ReportScore` in R doing `citation(package = 'ReportScore')`
 -   Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree